ForgottenGlory/MOISE/README.md

 4. Click "Apply chosen patches".

 ### Mod Organizer 2
-1. Navigate to C:\MOISE and open ModOrganizer.exe.
+1. Navigate to C:\MME and open ModOrganizer.exe.
 Your Mod Organizer window will have the Wabbajack theme already selected.
 If it doesn’t, something has gone wrong and you’ll likely need to do the Wabbajack installation again.
 2. A dialogue will appear and ask if you want to associate Mod Organizer with nxm links.
 Click Yes.'

 ### MGEXEgui